garthvh/garthvh.github.io/_posts/2016/2016-2-9-Printing-one-at-a-time-in-Cura-with-a-Printrbot-Simple.markdown

 Using the print one at a time feature was easier to setup than I expected and has made printing batches of parts more predictable.
 For smaller parts I have been saving smaller batches as a single STL file and then using the print one at a time feature to print a number of smaller batches one at a time.

 <img alt="Print one at a time bed" src="https://garthvh.com/assets/img/printrbot/print_one_bed.png" class="img-responsive img-rounded" />

+So far I have only successfully used the automatic object placement, when I tried to position objects myself the print order Cura decided to use seemed risky with my blower fan attached.